w3c/wai-tutorials/source/carousels/styling.html.erb.md

 ## Button Size

-Use appropriately sized interactive buttons and links to allow people with physical impairments to use the carousel more easily.
-This will also benefit people using touch screens.
+Use appropriately sized buttons and links, and provide whitespace around them, to allow people with reduced dexterity to use the carousel more easily.
+This also benefits people using touch screens, such as on mobile devices.

-As a rule of thumb, {::comment} See what I did there? {:/} usable touch controls need to be bigger and have empty space around them to avoid touching the wrong control.
-While future recommendations of the minimum touch sizes are being discussed at the moment, touch areas of less than 45 × 45 px might reduce touch usability significantly.
+WCAG 2.0 does not have specific recommendations for button and link sizes, and surrounding white space.
+Refer to the suggested improvements for [target size](http://w3c.github.io/Mobile-A11y-TF-Note/#targetSize) that are currently in discussion.
+At a minimum, touch areas of less than 45 × 45 px should be avoided.

 ## Contrast